rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 metaphysical questions and positions are not open or false, but meaningless because of their lack of attachment to empirically demonstrable things or effects.

-Russell:

->   Modern analytical empiricism [...] differs from that of Locke, Berkeley, and Hume
->   by its incorporation of mathematics and its development of a powerful logical
->   technique.
-It is thus able, in regard to certain problems, to achieve definite
->   answers, which have the quality of science rather than of philosophy.
-It has
->   the advantage, in comparison with the philosophies of the system-builders, of
->   being able to tackle its problems one at a time, instead of having to invent
->   at one stroke a block theory of the whole universe.
-Its methods, in this respect,
->   resemble those of science. [^Russell1945p834]

 Google:

 >   Logical positivism: a form of positivism, developed by members of the Vienna Circle, that considers that the only meaningful philosophical problems are those that can be solved by logical analysis.

-Note any differences between:

--   positivism - Comte, Mach
--   logical positivism - Vienna Circle
--   logical empiricism - Reichenbach's preferred term[^Reichenbach], Berlin Circle

 This means that positivism is generally seen to imply antirealist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_: